-C.2 Appropriate leadership strategies, judgement and decision making
+B.2 Appropriate leadership and decision making

-To have a range of strategies and leadership styles to suit the Group, Site and Situation which are flexible and clear in their communication and application.
+Training will aim to develop within candidates a range of strategies and leadership styles to suit the Group, Site and Situation which are flexible and clear in their communication and application.
 These include, but are not restricted to:

 - Concise briefings

 - Autocratic leadership style

 - Democratic leadership style

-- Self/Team/Casualty

-C.3 Safety awareness and risk management
+B.3 Safety awareness and risk management

-To follow any strategies to their final point when put in charge of a rescue situation, including being able to execute an EAP (Emergency Action Plan) correctly.
+To follow any strategies to their final point when put in charge of a rescue situation, including being able to execute an Emergency Action Plan (EAP) correctly.

-C.4 Working with multiple guides and assistant/2nd guides
+B.4 Working with multiple guides and other people